This is definately one of my favourite WotLK instances.

 (I find it fascinating that the Lich King manifests himself in a variety of different sizes from the gigantic as illustrated here to the rather more mundane human sized version, yet his armour always fits.)

 She of the totally wonderful name, here we go for brute force rather than anything subtle.
 Standing close together to make sure prayer of mending bounces when she makes the braziers burst into flames.
-I keep shields up on us at all times and when I get sacrifriced the Gnomeling kills one with direct attacks (nothing like doing all the stuff you aren’t supposed to ).
+I keep shields up on us at all times and when I get sacrifriced the Gnomeling kills one with direct attacks (nothing like doing all the stuff you aren’t supposed to :D).
 The sword descends and I leap from the altar spam healing myself.
 Rinse and repeat your way to a badge of conquest really.

 The Undead trash can be shackled, depends what type of tank you have (or whether you can train them out of aoeing everything).